sigasi/sigasi_insights/content/releasenotes/sigasi-4.14.md

 * Project specific validations not working when there are spaces in the path
 * Added Java 17 support to our [profiling features]({{< ref "manual/trouble.md#create-performance-and-memory-snapshots" >}})
 * **[Verilog]** [Class Hierarchy View]({{< ref "manual/views.md#class-hierarchy-view" >}}) not working when opening it from a class instance instead of the class' identifier

+# Sigasi Studio 4.14.2 point release

+On February 8 we released Sigasi Studio 4.14.2.
+This release fixes the following reported issues:

+* Language versions not working when there are spaces in the path

 Thanks for all the [bug reports](mailto:support@sigasi.com) and enabling [Talkback]({{< ref "manual/talkback.md" >}}).